ruimarques/angular-micro-frontends/README.md

 ## Routing issue:

 - Navigate to page 2 (which in fact is inside micro frontend "client-a")
-- Then Click link "Take me to client-a".
+- Then Click link "routerLink to client-a".
 Should take you to client-a "home" (PageComponent) but what actually happens is that the url is updated but it does not navigate to client-a "home" (PageComponent).